 A lot of change practitioners are extremely comfortable with saying that change management is about attitudes, behaviours, and feelings and therefore we cannot measure them.
+After all, a lot of change practitioners are more interested in people than numbers.
 This metaphor that change management is ‘soft’ extends into areas such as leadership and employee engagement whereby it may not be easy to measure and track things.
 However, is it really that because something is harder to measure and less black and white that there is less merit in measuring these?

 So if our world is surrounded by data, why are we not measuring it in managing change?
 To answer this question let’s look at what we are or are not measuring.